ted-wq-x/gql/README.md

 The Sample Queries section on the website aims to progressively demonstrate all GQL language features.

+## Current Status

+### Parser and AST
+The AST and parser components are production-ready with no known bugs.
+They provide complete coverage of the GQL language syntax as defined in ISO/IEC 39075:2024.

+### Syntax Analyzer
+The Syntax Analyzer is under active development.
+Current status:
+- **Well-supported**: Query statements and graph patterns
+- **In progress**: Value expressions and value handling
+- **Ongoing**: Reliability improvements and comprehensive testing

+The goal is to implement 100% of the Syntax Rules specified in the ISO/IEC 39075:2024 standard.

+### GQLLab.com Backend
+The execution engine powering [GQLLab.com](https://ide.gqllab.com) is in active development and not yet published.
+This implementation prioritizes:
+- **Standards compliance**: Full adherence to ISO/IEC 39075:2024
+- **Maintainability**: Clear, readable code over optimization
+- **Educational value**: Demonstrating language features comprehensively

+Note that this implementation intentionally trades some optional features and performance for simplicity and standard compliance.

 ## License

 This library is distributed under the Apache License 2.0.